 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
-Neglect in a sporting situation could include an instructor not ensuring that young people and were safe, exposing them to undue heat or cold, or to unnecessary risk of injury.
+Neglect in a sporting situation could include an instructor not ensuring that children and young people are safe, exposing them to undue heat or cold, or to unnecessary risk of injury.